Libba Bray: Honors

-A Great and Terrible Beauty, The Sweet Far Thing, received starred reviews from Publishers Weekly.
+A Great and Terrible Beauty and The Sweet Far Thing received starred reviews from Publishers Weekly.
 Going Bovine received starred reviews from Booklist and Publishers Weekly.
-Before the Devil Breaks You and the audiobook renditions of Beauty Queens and The King of Crows received starred reviews from Booklist.
+Before the Devil Breaks You and the audiobook renditions of Beauty Queens and The King of Crows received starred reviews from Booklist.'
 The Diviners received starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.
 Lair of Dreams received starred reviews from Kirkus Reviews and Publishers Weekly.

-A Great and Terrible Beauty, Rebel Angels, The Sweet Far Thing were national best sellers for children's fiction.
+A Great and Terrible Beauty, Rebel Angels, and The Sweet Far Thing were national bestsellers for children's fiction.